Amarachukwu-Stella-Nneji/GitHub-repo/week8.md

 Choose two different lecture videos from coursework.
 ### Step 2: Apply Two Different Note-Taking Methods
 Watch the first lecture video while actively taking notes, writing down key points and additional information mentioned by the lecturer.

 Watch the second lecture video without taking notes.
-Every 10 minutes, pause and write down everything understood from memory.
+After some minutes, pause and write down everything understood from memory.
 ### Step 3: Compare Results
 ### Analyze:
 Which method helped recall more key points accurately?

 Did I find delayed note-taking more engaging?

 Which method made reviewing easier and more effective?

 If I remember more from the delayed note-taking,then it supports the hypothesis that this method improves retention and understanding.

 ## Results: